Posted by Dr. Alexandra Carson-Engle on Jun 26, 2019 6:22:32 PM

 Individuals in need of support for their nervous system respond well to heat and the dilation of blood cells.
 Common causes include entrapment, irritation, or compartment issues.
 Sometimes their immune system may also be attacking the patient’s nerves.
 The reasons one could experience nerve issues are nearly endless and can even include emotional components.

 Sciatic problems are an example of nervous system issues that have strong emotional and physical components that need to be addressed.
 Once a patient works through their overall stress and emotional state and tends to their physical weaknesses—in this case, glutes, anterior core, and postural issues—the sciatic nerve tends to calm itself.
-Optimal nerve health can be supported through heat application, herbal supplements, or a homeopathic approach, such as hypericum or hypericum oil applied topically.
+Optimal nerve health can be supported through heat application or a homeopathic approach, such as hypericum or hypericum oil applied topically.

 Conventionally, we have been too quick to jump to maskers that work well to relieve symptoms but won’t provide any lasting solution.
 Once a patient’s entire situation has been examined, it’s often easy to connect the cause of the discomfort to lifestyle choices, undue stress, or more deeply seated clinical issues that can be alleviated with a proper treatment plan.
-Turning to natural supplements and lifestyle changes to optimize a patient’s health is a good first step to creating lasting results.

 The primary way to ensure optimal joint health is determining the underlying factor(s).
 Discomfort doesn’t exist without reason.
 It’s always trying to tell you something or accomplish something within the patient’s body.
 Decoding that message is the key to creating a plan that will get the patient on track for optimal joint health.